Do you want Shirley Cheng on your show? It may look like this...

 If you need a speaker who will deliver heartfelt messages that will make your audience laugh and cry at the same time, then count on Shirley to provide such inspiration to empower your audience members to dance with their hearts to the music of life.
 E-mail Shirley to schedule a speaking engagement.

-Shirley Cheng, award-winning author (with twenty book awards), motivational speaker, self-empowerment expert, poet, advocate, born in 1983, was diagnosed with severe juvenile rheumatoid arthritis at only eleven months old.
+Dr. Shirley Cheng, award-winning author with twenty-seven book awards, Bible teacher, founder of Ultra-Ability.com Ministry, motivational speaker, self-empowerment expert, poet, advocate, born in 1983, was diagnosed with severe juvenile rheumatoid arthritis at only eleven months old.
 Owing to years of hospitalization between China and America, she received no education until the age of eleven.
 She started school in a special education class in elementary school, and back then, she only knew very little English and her book knowledge was non-existent.
 However, she mastered grade level in all areas after only about 180 days of attendance, and immediately entered regular sixth grade in middle school.
 She has been a high honor student ever since, achieving the Student of the Year and the Student of the Month, along with other academic, writing, and art awards.
 Unfortunately, she lost her eyesight at the age of seventeen.
 She received her high school equivalency diploma at nineteen.
 She took the entire GED test, including mathematical calculations, graphs, and an essay, without Braille or vision, but received a special recognition award for achieving a very high score.

 Shirley Cheng is the author of 8-time award winner Waking Spirit: Prose & Poems the Spirit Sings (with foreword by New York Times bestselling author Cynthia Brian), a heartfelt collection that explores a world of dancing hearts, singing spirits, with infinite love from life (ISBN: 9780615136806 paperback; 9780615138930 hardback); Daring Quests of Mystics, a soothing read to relax the mind, body, and spirit (ISBN: 9781411656642); an empowering 700-page autobiography, The Revelation of a Star's Endless Shine: A Young Woman's Autobiography of a 20-Year Tale of Trials and Tribulations (ISBN: 9781411618602); and Dance with Your Heart: Tales and Poems That the Heart Tells, an anthology of inspirational and fantasy short stories (fairy tales, fables, and myths) and poems for the heart from the heart (ISBN: 9781411618589).